EASA (software)

 EASA is a low-code development platform which enables “citizen developers” to web-enable existing tools created with Excel, MATLAB, Python, R and other software.
 Custom web apps created with EASA are intended for minimizing or eliminating development time by re-using the original existing tools as the engine of the app.

 History

-EASA has its headquarters in Oxford, UK, with a wholly owned US subsidiary providing technical support and consulting services out of Pittsburgh, Pennsylvania.
+EASA has OFFICES in Oxford, UK, and Pittsburgh, Pennsylvania.